lightbend/flink-k8s-operator/README.md

 ##Installation
 To install operator use [Helm](helm/flink-operator)

-Installation parameters include operator image information:
+The following configurations is available for operator:
-* repository - operator docker name (lightbend/fdp-flink-operator)
-* tag - operator docker tag (0.0.1)
-* pullPolicy - operator docker pull policy (always)
+* Operator image information including repository - operator docker name (default - lightbend/fdp-flink-operator); tag - operator docker tag (default - 0.0.1) and pullPolicy - operator docker pull policy (default - always)

-Operator execution environment, including:

-* namespace - see below
+* Namespace to watch - three options supported are - empty list - namespace where the operator is installed; explicit list of namespaces, “*” - all namespace (default - “*”)
-* reconciliationInterval - how often (in seconds) the full reconciliation should be run (180)
+* ReconciliationInterval - how often (in seconds) the full reconciliation should be run (default is 180)
-* metrics - should we expose operator metrics for Prometheus (true)
+* Metrics - a boolean defining whether operator metrics is exposed to Prometheus (default - true)
-* metricsPort - port for the metrics http server (8080)
+* MetricsPort - port used by metrics http server (default - 8080)
-* internalJvmMetrics - should we expose operator's internal JVM metrics (true)
+* InternalJvmMetrics - a boolean defining whether operator's internal JVM metrics is available through Prometheus (default - true)

-Current implementation of the abstract operator currently support three options of namespace watching (see class EntryPoint class, run method, lines 70-98)
-* current namespace - namespace where operator starts, specify empty list
-* all namespaces, specify "*"
-* list of specific namespaces, specify comma separated list

-Operator's resource requirements
-* memory requirement for an operator (512Mi)
-* cpu requirement for an operator (1000m)
+* Operator's resource requirements including memory requirement for an operator (default - 512Mi); cpu requirement for an operator (default - 1000m)

 ##Basic commands
 To create a cluster run something similar to